Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/get the attention of your audience.md

 At the beginning, before all of those six to eight topics, we're going to introduce a summary section that outlines the topics to be covered and the key findings.
 Write that last.

+Before our topics, we're going to add a short section on the methodology we used.
+Here, we'll talk about the survey, the site audits, the interviews—if any were conducted, etc.

+Then we'll end the whole thing with the benefits of signing up for ongoing advice, and that will become clearer later.

+**writing an initial draft**\
+write drunk, edit sober

+for each sections:
+- aim for 500-800 words
+- outline finding
+- use survey results
+- show examples from audit
+- quote anybody you have spoken to
+- make some basic recommendation based on best practice.

+**edit your report**\
+- grammarly
+- read back using tts and listen
+- stop!
+	its tempting to revise, but it will never be perfect, you dont have infinite time.

+**Design it**\
+- Make sure it is easy to scan by adding images, headings, bullets and pull out quotes.
+- Don't forget to end the report with a strong call to action to signup for your mailing list.

+## Checklist

+- [ ] make initial contact to ask for feedback
+- [ ] prepare a survey & associated landing page
+- [ ] ask people to complete the survey
+- [ ] review some sites & create scorecards
+- [ ] carry out some interviews if appropriate
+- [ ] write the final report